-- PV-buffer increased to 30,030 tCO2, this is 10% of the total ERR and Arbolivia's. - The voluntary reserve has increased to 28,581 tCO2e since 10% of the new issuance (9,674 tCO2e) is added.
+- PV-buffer increased to 30,030 tCO2, this is 10% of the total ERR and Arbolivia's.

-3 Due to rounding, the result of the multiplication of average carbon potential by total allocated hectares is slightly different
+4 Due to rounding, the result of the multiplication of average carbon potential by total allocated hectares is slightly different

-- Total consolidated area is 1,051.6 hectares, - During 2022, 6.5 hectares panted in 2020 and 2021, have been subject to failure in 2022 and have been replanted during the same reporting period.
+- The voluntary reserve is now 9,521.
+Parts of the own reserve has been used to comply with commitments to project supporters.
+Project is aiming on restoring the own reserve towards 10% in the next reporting period. - Total consolidated area is 1,051.6 hectares, - During 2022, 6.5 hectares panted in 2020 and 2021, have been subject to failure in 2022 and have been replanted during the same reporting period.